 - If this isn’t the issue, then consider the third reason for a leak, AC coil freeze-ups, discussed next

-5. AC Coil Freeze-ups
+5. Air Conditioner Indoor Coil Freeze-ups

 A small amount of water on the floor near the furnace or condensation on the furnace cabinet might indicate the indoor coil has frozen.
 This occasionally happens in very hot, humid weather or if you’re running the AC while outdoor temperatures are below 60F.

 - Remove the furnace cabinet door or cover to see if the indoor coil is iced over, and if it is, turn off the AC and set the blower to “fan only” mode to allow warm air to pass over the coil until the ice melts

 - Once the ice melts, check the indoor coil, and clean it or have an HVAC tech clean it if it has built-up dirt and debris